 Use the credit to reduce your insurance premiums in advance when you pay the insurance premiums.

-The first option is pretty straightforward: At tax-filing time, you figure the amount of your credit and then subtract that amount from your tax liability.
+The first option is pretty straightforward: At tax-filing time, you figure out the amount of your credit and then subtract that amount from your tax liability.

 The second option is more complicated because the government gives you the credit in advance—by sending money to your insurer to reduce your premiums.
-In this case, you figure the amount of your credit and compare it to the amount paid to your insurer to reduce your premiums.
+In this case, you figure out the amount of your credit and compare it to the amount paid to your insurer to reduce your premiums.

 Using the information on the form